Update One: Say Hello to a Dark Prince

 The ZL1 produced 477kW, whereas the Qashqai is packing 106kW.

-The ZL1 also had 10 gears, where the CVT-equipped automatic Qashqai has none.
+The Camaro also had 10 gears, where the CVT-equipped automatic Nissan has none (or an infinite number depending on how you look at it).

 It's not dominating the sales race, but then again it's not miserably failing either.